estorok/cover25/readme.md

 ### Recursive backtracking

-I do a depth-first search, trying each the words that have no overlap with the set of currently selected words.
+I do a depth-first search, trying each of the words that have no overlap with the set of currently selected words.
 When a fifth word that fits is found, a solution is output.
 When a word does not fit